jhudsl/tidyversecourse/manuscript/get-data.md

 ### Web Scraping Example

-Similar to the example above, what if you were interested in knowing a few recommended R packages for working with data.
+Similar to the example above, what if you were interested in knowing a few recommended R packages for working with data?
 Sure, you could go to a whole bunch of websites and Google and copy and paste each one into a Google Sheet and have the information.
 But, that's not very fun!

 Alternatively, you could write and run a few lines of code and get all the information that way!
 We'll do that in the example below.